KurbanIntelligenceLab/Transformer-Time-Series/README.md

 | PatchTST      | _0.429_           | 0.365             | 0.643             | 0.461             | 0.888             | 0.570             | 1.020             | 0.625             |
 | PAttn         | **0.424**         | _0.359_           | _0.642_           | 0.465             | **0.853**         | 0.578             | _0.959_           | 0.622             |

+## Data
+The data used for this study can be downloaded from: [OneDrive](https://indiana-my.sharepoint.com/:u:/g/personal/meocakir_iu_edu/EZhjgHwuw1BDlE6AQHBk8m8B42_WykHjwViLyh3Rvm-SwQ?e=KCKGi8)

+All the csv files should be put under `dataset/transformers`

+To reproduce the results presented in our paper, execute the script: `scripts/run_transformer_training.sh`.

 * List of models that are included in this repository.